ValveSoftware/Proton/PREREQS.md

 ## NVIDIA

-Linux users with NVIDIA graphics cards should install the latest NVIDIA proprietary drivers; version 396.54 is required.
+Linux users with NVIDIA graphics cards should install the latest NVIDIA proprietary drivers; a version newer than 396.54 is required.
 They can be installed directly from Canonical's repository for third-party drivers:

 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa